Jonathan Leader Maynard

 Jonathan’s central research interest is the role of ideology in political violence and armed conflict, especially in mass killings of civilians such as genocides, pogroms, ‘ethnic cleansing’ and terrorism.
 His work aims to produce a general, cross-case account of how violence against civilians is made to look justified to those who, in various ways, perpetrate it.
 His approach draws on a range of disciplines including genocide studies, International Relations, political theory, political sociology, intellectual history, social psychology and social epistemology.
 His past work has been particularly concerned with historical atrocities in Nazi Germany, Stalinist Russia, and in the military operations of the Western Allies during World War II, but is now increasingly concerned with more contemporary cases, including the Rwandan genocide, violence in the former Yugoslavia, and Islamic Fundamentalist terrorism.
 More generally, Jonathan is interested in conflict and atrocity prevention, the study of ideologies, international normative and political theory, and military ethics.Political Theory Human rights Conflict management Ethics of war Identity Ideology International ethics and global justice International relations International security Methods Nationalism Peacekeeping and Peacebuilding Religion Responsibility to protect Violence security and conflict

-Jonathan mainly gives tutorials and university lectures in the three undergraduate International Relations papers: the International Relations Core paper, International Relations in the Era of the Cold War, and International Relations in the Era of Two World Wars.
+Jonathan mainly gives tutorials and university lectures in the four undergraduate International Relations papers: the International Relations Core paper, International Relations in the Era of the Cold War, International Relations in the Era of Two World Wars and the Special Subject paper in International Security and Conflict.
 He also teaches on the department's MPhil in International Relations degree, and has tutored on the department's undergraduate papers in Theory of Politics and Sociological Theory.

 Jonathan is open to supervise undergraduate, masters or doctoral dissertations/theses centrally concerned with ideology, political violence, genocide, mass atrocities, contemporary patterns of violent confict, or closely related topics.